Spectra of Overlapping Wishart Matrices and the Gaussian Free Field: Introduction

 for all $L \geq 1$ and all $\phi.$ \end{proposition} See Proposition 4 and Lemma 2 of~\cite{Shcherbina11}.

 As a consequence, we also get a similar type of bound that holds for any planar test statistic.
-As a simple application of Jensen's inequality, we will show that for general planar statistics: \begin{lemma} For every $s > \tfrac{3}{2},$ there is a constant $C_s > 0$ sufficiently large that
+As a simple application of Jensen's inequality, we will show that for general planar statistics: \begin{lemma} Suppose Assumption~\ref{a:4e} on $\left\{ \atomvar_{i,j} \right\}$ holds.
+For every $s > \tfrac{3}{2},$ there is a constant $C_s > 0$ sufficiently large that

 \end{lemma}

 As it stands, the functions in Proposition~\ref{prop:CLSplanar} do not actually have finite $\FSNr$ norm, as polynomials do not have finite $\FSN$ norm.
 Thus, the last step involves truncating the polynomials with suitable cutoff functions, after which point, we will obtain a dense class of functions, and we may then prove Theorem~\ref{thm:pcls}.